MonisolaOye/Superstore-Dataset/README.md

 _Unlocking Superstore Insights: Exploring Data in Bigquery with SQL_

 In the world of business, data-driven decisions are essential to success(rephrase this).
 Sales fIgure provide important insights to the performance of a company's products and regions.
-And one of the powerful data analysis tools that can be used to get insights from datasets is **SQL**
+And one of the powerful data analysis tools that can be used to get insights from datasets is **SQL**.

 ![](stationerystore.jpeg)